SandroWissmann/Minefield/README.md

 ## Request

 * If you have a MAC and run it there, maybe you can send me a screenshot to add it to this readme

+## License

+This project is licensed under the GPL3 License - see the [LICENSE.md](LICENSE.md) file for details